convogridai/Question-Buddy/Readme.md

 - This needs to be a NextJS (14) application.
 - Authentication must be handled within the NextJS application.
 - Buddy Backend should communicate with the Response Rover to get answers for user's questions.
 - Unfortunately, IQ Buddy is not very intelligent (yet).
-It can only answer to set of pre-trained questions.
+It can only answer to pre-trained questions.
 So question files are already prepared and publicly available.
 - Question files are available in https://qna.convogrid.ai?id=identifier.
 When you visit the URL a JSON file of questions will be downloaded.
 - Keep in mind a file is only valid for 2 hours after initial download.
 You can download a new file by visiting the above URL after the current file is expired.
 - The `identifier` will be shared with you separately.